ScottDay/FRC-Cpp-Course/draft/OUTLINE.md

 5. Why choose C++
 6. Brief History of C++
 7. Example C++ Program (Hello world)

-8. Setup and Installation (What you need to get started with C++, and where you can get it)
+8. Setup and Installation
+    - What you need to get started with C++, and where you can get it
 9. C++ Editors

-# Section 2: Variables and Data Types
+# Section ___ : Variables and Data Types
 1. Data Types
 2. Choosing Data Types

 3. Variables
-4. Constants
+4. Assignment of statements
-5. Type Conversions
+5. Arithmetic Expressions (Operators)
+6. Precedence and nesting parentheses
+7. Initialization of variables
+8. Expressions with mixed variable types (Type Casting)
+9. Declaration an Initialization of symbolic constants

 ### Example
 1. Programming as a Problem Solving Process